-- 1. A field program consisting of the excavating, logging, and sampling of 3 test pits and 1 boring. - 2.
+- 1. A field program consisting of the drilling/excavating, logging, and sampling of 2 borings, 2 test pits, and 3 trenches. - 2.
 A laboratory testing program. - 3.
 An office program consisting of the correlation of available data, engineering analyses, and the preparation of this summary report.